Our Story

 a path of timing,

-and a path of love.Literally.
+and a path of love.Quite literally.

 In 2011, Robert was living in the United States when he felt what many pilgrims quietly recognize as the call.

-He set out from Le Puy-en-Velay, walking the Via Podiensis toward Santiago de Compostela, and continuing on to Finisterre.
+He set out from Le Puy-en-Velay, walking the Via Podiensis toward Santiago de Compostela, and on to Finisterre.

 He expected transformation.